 Out of Victoria

-The interstate treatment, transfer and apprehension of compulsory patients is governed by Part 13 of the Mental Health Act 2014 and cross border ministerial agreements between Victoria and other states.
+The interstate assessment, transfer, treatment and apprehension of compulsory patients is governed by Part 13 of the Mental Health Act 2014 and cross-border ministerial agreements between Victoria and other states.

 Victoria has civil cross-border ministerial agreements with the Australian Capital Territory (ACT), New South Wales (NSW) and South Australia (SA).
 The contents of these agreements vary but include interstate assessment, planned interstate transfers and the interstate apprehension and return of compulsory patients who are absent without leave in another state.

 Victoria also has forensic cross-border ministerial agreements with the ACT and NSW.
 The forensic cross-border agreements cover the interstate apprehension and return of forensic and certain other patients who abscond interstate.

 These agreements continue to operate however as stated above, they are now out of date.
 Mental health services seeking cross-border advice should contact the Chief Psychiatrist.